Faeshal/Faeshal.github.io/source/projects/index.md

 📰 Description:

 UME is Online Dating App for our Singapore Client.
-The idea is for people to find and contact each other through the mobile app to arrange a date or play a game together, get & exchange point.
-Usually with the goal of developing a personal and romantic relationship.
-I'm handle all the Backend of this system from scratch and build critical feature like nude image detection to prevent pornography post & facial recognition feature to detect gender to generate avatar based on real user face, Swipe left right Recomendation system etc. Short answer this app is kinda like Tinder.
+The idea is build for people to find and contact each other through the mobile app to arrange a date, play a game together to get or exchange point.
+Kinda like Tinder.
+I'm handle all the Backend of this system from scratch and build critical feature like nude image detection to prevent pornography post, facial recognition feature to detect gender & auto generate avatar based on user face, Swipe right-left recomendation etc.

 ⭐ Responsibility: